eggplantpasta/simple-vagrant-lamp/readme.md

 ## Setup
 The `Vagrantfile` shares 3 folders from your host machine into your VM: `./www`, `./sqldump`, `./scripts`.
 If these folders don't exist they will be created when `vagrant up` is run.
 I recommend symlinking folders from your current project to these in the vagrant folder and then you can just change the symlinks to move between projects - e.g. `ln -fs ~/Sites/dev ./www`.
 You can do this either before or after `vagrant up`.

+**Note:** these files are excluded by default in the `.gitignore` as it's assumed that  the project is source code controlled and symlinked from elsewhere.

 These folders are used as follows:
 - www
 	- This is the web root of the website you want hosted in the VM